VP of Marketing

 Hayley Coxon is the Vice President of Marketing and Revenue Operations for Prodly and accidental admin since 2010.
 You can find her on LinkedIn.

 Salesforce org merges are complicated but often necessary processes that involve combining one or more production instances of Salesforce.
 In this blog, we discuss everything you need to know about them, including what they are, what they involve, and four reasons to merge Salesforce orgs.
-We’ll also list what information to gather before a Salesforce org consolidation, and we’ll discuss how to merge Salesforce instances.
+We’ll also list what information to gather before a Salesforce org consolidation, how to prepare for a merge, and we’ll discuss how to merge Salesforce instances.

 A Salesforce org merge or org consolidation occurs when a company decides to consolidate two or more instances of their Salesforce CRM.
 You combine the integration of the various technological backends of these orgs into a new whole.